Complexity Classes for Online Problems with and without Predictions: Hierarchies of Complexity Classes

-In this section, we define online reductions which are the building blocks for defining complexity classes based on $\ASG{t}$.
-Further, we formally introduce the complexity classes, prove that they form a hierarchy, and show multiple fundamental structural properties of the complexity classes.
+In this section, we formally introduce the complexity classes, prove that, for each pair of error measures, they form a strict hierarchy, and show multiple fundamental structural properties of the complexity classes.